 Additionally, Pennsylvania law imposes a seven-year statute of repose on medical malpractice cases.
 This means that victims of medication errors have a total of seven years to file their claims regardless of when they discover their injury or illness.
 No medical malpractice claim can be filed beyond this seven-year window.
 The only exception to that is if the medication error happened to a person under the age of 18.
 In these cases, the victim will have until their 20th birthday to file a lawsuit against the alleged negligent party.

 Victims of medication mistakes in Philadelphia may be entitled to various types of compensation.
-At the Weitz Firm, our qualified and experienced attorneys have regularly been able to help secure the following types of compensation for our clients in these situations:
+At The Weitz Firm, LLC, our qualified and experienced attorneys have regularly been able to help secure the following types of compensation for our clients in these situations:

 The total amount of compensation available in these cases will vary depending on factors related to each particular situation.
 This includes the severity of the injury or illness caused by the medication error, the level of the victim’s pain and suffering, and more.